gentee/docs-gentee/stdlib/obj.md

 ### arr\(obj o\) arr.obj

 The _arr_ function returns an array of objects.
 Object _o_ must be an array, otherwise it returns an error.
 Calling the function does not create a new array, but returns the current array that contains the _o_ object.

+### arrstr\(obj o\) arr.str

+The _arrstr_ function converts an array of objects into an array of strings.
+The _o_ object must be an array, otherwise an error is returned.
+The function returns the resulting array of strings.

 ### bool\(obj o\) bool